Portrait

 “Freedom of research is a precious commodity”

 Rahele Tavakoly's kitchen smells wonderful.
 Coriander, dill, parsley, fenugreek, and spinach are roasting in a large pan.
 Later, lime juice, beans, and browned lamb will be added.
 “Gormeh Sabzi is one of the most famous national dishes in my home country, Iran.
 And it's my favorite meal,” says the 39-year-old.
 As a doctor of nutritional science, she not only knows the value of good nutrients for our bodies.
 She also knows that certain foods and dishes have a positive effect on our mental health.
 For example, they can evoke memories and trigger feelings of well-being.
-When Rahele Tavakoly feels homesick, she goes to one of the many Arabic or Turkish supermarkets in Stuttgart to buy the ingredients for her mother's recipes and cooks a piece of home in Swabia.
+When Rahele Tavakoly feels homesick, she goes to one of the Iranian, Arabic or Turkish supermarkets in Stuttgart to buy the ingredients for her mother's recipes and cooks a piece of home in Swabia.

-The nutrition expert contacted Holger Cramer, professor of complementary medicine research at the University of Tübingen and scientific director of the Robert Bosch Center for Integrative Medicine and Health in Stuttgart.
-He immediately saw the potential for collaboration: “Rahele Tavakoly is an outstanding scientist whose research work is an asset to our institute.”
-Among other things, the Robert Bosch Center for Integrative Medicine and Health focuses on various non-pharmacological approaches that people can use themselves to stay healthy and become healthy.
-“Nutrition is a very important factor here,” says Holger Cramer, explaining one of the reasons for bringing the Iranian scientist to his institute.
-Another reason is the opportunity to support freedom of research for people like Rahele Tavakoly.
+The nutrition expert was awarded the fellowship and came to the Robert Bosch Center for Integrative Medicine and Health (RBIM) in Stuttgart.
+Holger Cramer, the institute's scientific director and professor of complementary medicine research at the University of Tübingen, immediately saw the potential for collaboration: “Rahele Tavakoly is an outstanding scientist whose research work is an asset to our institute.”
+Among other things, the RBIM looks at different non-drug methods that people can use themselves to stay healthy and get better.
+“Nutrition is a really important part of that,” says Holger Cramer, explaining one reason for bringing the Iranian scientist to the RBIM.
+Another is the chance to support Rahele Tavakoly in her scientific career.

-The nutritionist's position is funded by the Philipp Schwartz Initiative of the Humboldt Foundation.
-It awards grants to German universities and research institutions, enabling them to host foreign scientists threatened by war and persecution for two years.
-Rahele Tavakoly has now been living in Stuttgart for over a year.
-Here she can work on her research without risk or oppression.
-She finds it incredibly exciting to study the effects of nutrition on our physical and mental health.
-In order to provide scientific evidence of these effects and recommend courses of action, Tavakoly compiles and evaluates existing studies and data in meta-analyses.
+She has been living in Stuttgart for one and a half years now.
+“Here, I can pursue my research according to my own ideas,” explains Tavakoly.
+She is investigating the effects of nutrition on health and the course of diseases, preferably in connection with complementary medicine.
+She finds it incredibly exciting to explore the influences of nutrition on our physical and mental health.
+In order to scientifically verify the effects and be able to make recommendations for action, Tavakoly compiles and evaluates existing studies and data in so-called meta-analyses.
 Specifically, she is currently working on epidemiological studies on dietary patterns and the occurrence of depression.
-Among other things, the researcher compares data on population groups that eat a Mediterranean, vegan, or meat-heavy diet with information on how often depression occurs in each group.
+Among other things, the researcher compares data on population groups that eat a Mediterranean, vegan, or "Western" diet with many harmful components with information on how often depression occurs in each group.
 “Laboratory results suggest that a pro-inflammatory diet high in red and industrially processed meat also leads to more depression,” says Holger Cramer.

 Curious about the German healthcare system